ChayaBasha/ShaTuApp/README.md

 ## Overview
 Sha256 Tutoring Application Developed By Students for Students at Regis University.
 First version began Capstone Fall 2023.

-## To Do for Week 11
+## To Do for Week 13
 - Documentation of System
     - Data base logic?
-(JOhanna)
+(Johanna--we will need to talk with Rick about this probably wiat until next term)
     - Quiz me flow?
-- Make Sure These are Done from previous weeks (mostly add key listener and error box if nothing entered)
-    - Sha 0 (Damian)
-    - Rotate n bit cleanup (Damian)
-    - Fixing Add 2 n bit (damian)
-    - Choice Function (Damian)
-    - Maj Function (Damian)
-    - Sha Sum 1 (Damian)
 - Sign OutFlow (Jack)
+- Next Quesiton (Damian)
+-Junit tests (Damian)
+- Back Button (Jack)

 ## To Do (last updated November 2, 2023)
 - Encode As ASCII (Priority Later)